franciscofpereira/PipePuzzleSolver/README.md

 # Pipe Puzzle Solver

-- This AI agent is capable of solving pipe puzzles.
-The objective is to connect all of the pipes in order to allow for the flow of water and avoid water leaks.
+- This AI agent is capable of solving large instances of pipe puzzles.
+The goal is to connect the pipes in order to allow for the flow of water and avoid water leaks.

 - You can find similar puzzles here: https://hexapipes.vercel.app/square/5

-- Once the AI agent finds the solution, a window pops up with a visualizer of the solved puzzle.
+- Once the solution is found, a window pops up with a visualizer of the solved puzzle.

 # Problem Example (3x3)